julianna kunstler logo

 Use your pencil to find all major angles in the layout.

-Now break the big shapes into smaller details.
+Now break the big shapes into smaller parts.

 Outline your design with a fine permanent marker.